-9. Residence Parking
+11. Residence Parking

-In a Milton Village Mixed-use Planned Unit Development, there shall be a minimum of one (1) parking space for each studio and each one-bedroom dwelling unit, one and one-half (1.5) parking spaces for each two-bedroom dwelling unit, and two (2) parking spaces for units with three or more bedrooms, provided on-site.
+In a Milton Village Mixed-use Planned Unit Development, there shall be a minimum of one parking space for each housing unit provided on-site.

-10. Off-Site Parking
+12. Off-Site Parking

 In a Milton Village Mixed-use Planned Unit Development, safe and convenient parking may be provided off-site within the Milton Village Business District for the parking required to support business uses at other properties in the Milton Village business district.
 Off-site spaces used to fulfill parking requirements must be associated with a parking agreement between the project proponent and the property owner where the off-site spaces are proposed to be located.
 The parking agreement shall be submitted with the Site Plan Requirements.